ethereumgeek/simple_drizzle/README.md

 <somehow deploy your app>
 ```

 See some options for how to deploy [here](https://facebook.github.io/create-react-app/docs/deployment).
-If you go to this URL with a Metamask-enabled browser or Cipherwallet or Alphawallet on iOS (again, using Rinkeby) you'll see everything working fine.
+If you go to the URL you deployed to with a Metamask-enabled browser or Cipherwallet or Alphawallet on iOS (again, using Rinkeby) you'll see everything working fine.
 If you visit this URL with Coinbase Wallet on iOS, the app won't load because drizzle can't initialize.

 According to the Truffle team (who created Drizzle), this is because "Coinbase [hasn't implemented] EIP 1102 and automatically connects the dapp upon invocation of window.ethereum.enable()"